 Auto Bed Leveling (ABL) is a key feature in most modern 3d printers.
-If your printer doesn’t have it or if you are not happy how it performs, adding a BLtouch probe for ABL is the way to go.
+If your printer doesn’t have it or if you are not happy with how it performs, adding a BLtouch probe for ABL is the way to go.
 The BLtouch sensor is a universal solution for reliable ABL.
 Its performance doesn’t depend on the build surface or the environmental conditions (humidity, temperature).

 BLtouch – unboxing